yashjoshi007/Quiz-Time/README.md

 # Quiz-Time
-Online Quiz Web-APp
+Online Quiz Web-App
+This app consists a set of questions regarding general knowledge.
 About Page : Team Description